Skip to main content

 Either works

-Both rate the same for pressure relief — choose on firmness instead (side sleepers usually prefer the softer of the two: Bear Elite Hybrid at 5/10).
+Both rate the same for pressure relief — choose on firmness instead (side sleepers usually prefer the softer of the two: Nectar Premier Copper at 6/10).

 Back sleepers